Lassii-/ESP32-SmartHome/README.md

 ## Hardware
 Currently I use the following hardware-stuff to make this project tick.
 There's more stuff to be added later.

++ Bunch of dupont-wires & a prototyping board
 + [ESP32 microcontroller](http://esp32.net/)
 + [Dallas DS18B20 temperature sensor](https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf)
 + 1602 LCD for displaying the information